kyleblocksom/sagemaker-external-repo-access/documentation/testing-and-validation.md

 git commit -m "modified <public-repo-request-file.csv>" git push -u
 ```

+This will trigger the CodePipeline execution that clones the remote repositry for security scanning and validation.
+The below workflow diagram visualizes the end-to-end deployment process that is detailed within this guide.
+The resultant architecture includes an AWS CodePipeline worfklow orchestration that triggers based on a SSH-secured webhook with your internal Git repository.
+The worfklow consists of an AWS CodeBuild project to clone remote package repositories so that an additional CodeBuild project can be used to complete static application security testing, software composition analysis, dynamic code analysis, and image vulnerability scanning.

 ❗ You will need to use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) when prompted for your password following the _git push -u_ command.